Something to treat your taste buds "Made in Serre Chevalier"

 • 1/2 cup dried cranberries

-• 1/2 cup of dark chocolate pieces
+• 1/2 cup dark chocolate pieces

 PREPARATION

-One bar and you're good to go!
+One bar and off you go!

 Comforting hot chocolate